DavidxArvidson/Decoder-Ring/README.md

 The substitution cipher requires a standard alphabet and a substitution alphabet.
 Letters from the standard alphabet will be transposed to the standard alphabet.
 This cipher requires that the recipient have the substitution alphabet, otherwise it will be difficult for them to decode the message.

 ![Substitution Cipher](https://res.cloudinary.com/strive/image/upload/w_1000,h_1000,c_limit/19c12a6ee38ceddd82d75e12edf53189-image.png)

-This project was developed as an assignment in the Thinkful.com software engineering course.
-The HTML and CSS were written by the Thinkful team ahead of time.
-My contributions were entirely JavaScript.

 ## About Me